scottharman/FSND-Project5/README.md

 ## Create Catalog postgres user
 To bypass an issue with peer authentication, I've added a password protected catalog user, and allowed this to access the database over localhost.
+I've specified that the user should connect to localhost, using a password 'i3hu3an' I've loaded the default catalog database as the catalog database user.

 ## Install Python modules